vivek423/algo_trading/CRONTAB_SETUP.md

 1. Check the log files in the `logs/` directory
 2. Verify that the crontab is installed: `crontab -l`
 3. Make sure the scripts have execution permissions: `chmod +x scripts/*.py`
 4. Ensure your environment variables are properly set up in your `.env` file
+5. If seeing "command not found" errors, check that the Python path in your crontab is correct
+6. Make sure your virtual environment is properly activated in the crontab if you're using one